datnguye/dbt-mssql/README.md

 Build and run dbt as [processing](/.docker/processing.md)

+## The `dbt wrapper` service
+An API endpoint using FastAPI with Prefect as a Dataflow

+dbt will be running as the background task, optional configured in queue.

 ## WHAT next?
-- Build a `dbt wrapper` service
-- CI/CD with CircleCI or Github Action
+- `dbt wrapper` CI/CD with CircleCI or Github Action
+- `dbt wrapper` service with token
 - Clone this to do with Postgres DB